sudouc/docs.sudo.org.au/home.md

 # Welcome

 Sudo Documentation ❤️ 🎉 💯 powered by <a href="https://docsify.js.org/#/">Docsify</a>.
-For more information visit the docsify documenation.
+For more information visit the docsify documentation.

 ## Projects

-Here are a list of the projecs currently undertaken at Sudo.
+Here are a list of the projects currently undertaken at Sudo.

 ### Active Projects